cloudnative-pg/cloudnative-pg/docs/src/connection_pooling.md

 GRANT CONNECT ON DATABASE { database name here } TO cnpg_pooler_pgbouncer;
 ```

-Finally, connect in each application database, then create the authentication
+Finally, connect in each application database, and then create the authentication
 function inside each of the application databases:

 ```sql